dangeboyy/Furniture-Manufacturing-and-Ordering-System/README.md

 3. Stack ADT (Abstract Data Type)

-Assume that you are a Furniture Manufacturer called “ _IZTECHEA_ ”, that manufactures differenttypesoffurniture.However,youimmediatelymanufacturefurnitureaccordingtothe orderthatcomesfromyour **_MarketingAnalyst_** andyoustoreitin **onefactoryline** thatis basedonaFirst-In-First-Out(FIFO)structure. **_MarketingAnalyst_** randomlygenerateswhat
-tobe producedand sendsthe requesttothe “ _IZTECHEA”_ .Yourfactorymanufactures 6
-different types of products, where all of them mustimplement the **IProduct interface** ;
+Assume that you are a Furniture Manufacturer called “ _IZTECHEA_ ”, that manufactures different types of furniture.However,you immediately manufacture furniture according to the order that comes from your **_MarketingAnalyst_** and you store it in **onefactoryline** that is based on a First-In-First-Out(FIFO) structure. **_MarketingAnalyst_** randomly generates what tobe produced and sends the request to the “ _IZTECHEA”_ .Yourfactory manufactures 6 different types of products, where all of them mustimplement the **IProduct interface** ;

 1. Sofa